thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 20 * '16';  // this evaluates to 320
 ```

-**Type coercion** also happens when you pass values into `if` statements.
-In a block of code like `if (x) {...}`, the `x` variable is expected to be a boolean.
-But if it's not, JavaScript will convert it to a boolean.
-Most values in JavaScript are "truthy".
-That is, they get converted into `true` should the need arise.
-In fact, there are only six "falsy" values in JavaScript.
+Type coercion also happens when you pass values into `if` statements.
+The condition of an `if` statement is expected to be a boolean.
+If it's not, JavaScript will coerce the value to a boolean.
+Most values in JavaScript are **truthy** and is coerced to `true`.
+On the other hand, a **falsy** value is coerced to `false`.
+It's easier to remember the falsy values because there are only six of them in JavaScript.

 1. `false`
 1. `null`